CRAFT

 LOCAL WITH AN INTERNATIONAL VIEW

-The De La Espada factory is filled with skilled craftspeople with varying expertise including: 3D drawing, operating and programming CNC machinery, selecting timber, and cabinetmaking.
+The De La Espada workshop is filled with skilled craftspeople with varying expertise including: 3D drawing, operating and programming CNC machinery, selecting timber, and cabinetmaking.
 Half of our craftspeople are women.

 Portugal has a long tradition of small workshops that make a wide range of products from furniture to textiles to ceramics.
 De La Espada sits proudly in this region, working with international design talent whose creative vision is optimally expressed through this superb Portuguese production.